-Type of Contact Record Ask Identify /note Call Date: Where is it?
-Is the voice:a man?
-Answering Machine Y N Voice Mail Y N Threat wording: What does it look like? a woman? a child?
+Type of Contact Record Ask Identify /note Note Call Date: Time: Handle note with care Ad Date: lvise administration Where is it?
+Is the voice: Date: Time: Answering Machine Y N Voice Mail Y N Threat wording: What does it look like? a man? a woman? a child?
 Any speech impediment?
 Yes No Why are you doing this?
 Is there any accent?
-Yes No nationality?
+YesNo nationality?
 Who are you?
 Is the voice familiar?
-Yes No Emotional state: When is the bomb going to go off? calm? nervy'? vulgar?
+Yes No Emotional state: calm? 'nervy'?
+When is the bomb going to go off? vulgar?
 Any background noise?
-Children's voices traffic talking machines What is it made of? bells other Does the caller seem to know the building?
-Yes No
+Children's voices traffic talking machines What is it made of? machines bells other Does the caller seem to know the building?
+No